 If a manufacturing company is producing plastic bottles, they often blow plastic to form bottles from plastic pellets.
 The waste, or “pinch off” can be re-pelletized and used to create more of the same end product with less waste.
 This not only saves the planet but saves the manufacturer by reducing waste and overall material cost.

-Post-Consumer Recycled Material (PCR)
+Post-Consumer Recycled Material (PCR and PCR content)